reeze/php-ext-embed/README.md

 around  which you need some business logic code to wrap it, which is always very complicated using Zend APIs that make the green hands trapped.

-Our  work  makes  the scripts of PHP lib implant into a specific extension file, then  you  could  only  write the performance critical part with C, and the rest with PHP.
-Finally, you got a single extension file without dependency.
+Our  work  let  you implant PHP lib into a specific extension file, then you can only write the performance critical part with C, and the rest with PHP.
+Finally, you  get  a  single extension `.so` file without any external phplib dependency, and get rid of all troubles of version incompatibility.

 It makes it much easier to maintain and distribute your extension.